Improving control over unobservables with network data: Improving control over unobservables using network data

-Part a) formalizes the idea of \textit{asymptotic homophily}; part b) provides regularity conditions for asymptotic results.
-The definition is new and the resulting formation mechanism is consistent with the empirical regularities of social networks \citep{jackson2010social}: sparsity\footnote{It is natural to let the average degree of a node be constant or grow only slowly for most applications.
+Part a) formalizes the idea of asymptotic homophily; part b) provides regularity conditions for asymptotic results. $\lambda \in ]0, \infty]$ accommodates both the ``exactly sparse'' case when average degrees stay constant ($\lambda \in \mathds{R}^+$), and the slowly increasing average degree regimes ($\lambda =\infty$); the rate condition basically rules out regimes in which average degrees vanish asymptotically.
+The resulting formation mechanism is consistent with the empirical regularities of social networks \citep{jackson2010social}: sparsity\footnote{It is natural to let the average degree of a node be constant or grow only slowly for most applications.
 For instance, the average number of friends is typically viewed as constant or slowly increasing as the network expands, requiring the probability of forming a link to decrease with the size of the network.
-Letting the degree increase, albeit slowly, allows one to take advantage of asymptotic approximations.}, transitivity/clustering\footnote{Intuitively, clustering occurs because groups of similar individuals tend to form connections.
+Letting the degree increase, albeit slowly, allows one to take advantage of asymptotic approximations while constant degree is often of interest and considered as the exactly sparse case.}, transitivity/clustering\footnote{Intuitively, clustering occurs because groups of similar individuals tend to form connections.
 Moreover, as shown in the appendix, the clustering coefficient does not vanish asymptotically, in contrast to Poisson random graphs \citep{erdHos1960evolution} or configuration models \citep{bender1990asymptotic}.}, degree heterogeneity\footnote{Because of the influence of covariates, the expected degree varies across individuals.
 The underlying density affects the degree distribution because people with common characteristics have an easier time forming connections.
-Another source of degree heterogeneity can be accommodated for by adding expansiveness factors as previously discussed -- for instance by refining the sequence $s_n$ with pair-specific rates using the multiplicative heterogeneity model --, although this is not pursued here for simplicity.}, and homophily.
+Another source of degree heterogeneity can be accommodated for by adding expansiveness factors as previously discussed--for instance by refining the sequence $s_n$ with pair-specific rates using the multiplicative heterogeneity model--,although this is not pursued here for simplicity.}, and homophily.

-Asymptotic homophily formalizes the notion that homophilic behavior is pronounced relative to sample size in the spirit of a drifting sequence\footnote{Similarly to \citet{bekker1994alternative}, who analyzes the behavior of IV estimators with many instruments, or \citet{borusyak2022quasi}, who analyze shift-share instruments with a growing number of shocks. ``The sequence is designed to make the asymptotic distribution fit the finite sample distribution better.
-It is completely irrelevant whether or not further sampling will lead to samples conforming to this sequence'' \citep{bekker1994alternative}.}; the degree to which individuals are selective is, in a sense, preserved as we proceed to an asymptotic approximation.